asch99/pypresenter/README.md

 **Known Issues**
 * Pressing a button on the presenter is also passed to the application active on the screen.
 To make it work would require systemlevel changes that break the simplistic approach of this tool.
- * On MacOS it is possible to create a ghost of the first drawn spotlight.
-So far I cannot completely fix that, but as it is always removed when switching the spotlight off and on, it is acceptable for now
 * On MacOS pypresenter needs permission for "Input event monitoring".
 This must be set manually in Settings->Privacy & Security->Input Monitoring.
 If pypresenter is started from the command line, the Terminal will need that permission.
 * On MacOS when pypresenter is installed from the provide zip package, it will probably complain that the app is damaged because it is not a commercially signed package.
 To fix it, either manually clear the warning from the command line, or run the python version.

 ## Requirements